Sharon233great/Xingchen.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Education Studies, Miami University, May 2022
-* M.S. in Jekyll, GitHub University, 2014
+* B.A. in Psychology, Miami University, May 2022
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.Ed. in International Education Policy and Management, Vanderbilt University, Expected May 2024

 Work experience
 ======